Neuroscience And Mental Health: Do Antidepressants Make You Happy?

 This type of antidepressant is often considered effective in treating moderate to severe depression, especially when a chemical imbalance contributes to an individual's symptoms.
 Serotonin is thought to be responsible for a significant portion of mood control and affects a person's sleep habits, memory, digestion, and appetite.

 Low serotonin levels may be detected in those experiencing a depressive disorder.
-Balancing serotonin in the brain has been shown to improve depressive symptoms.
-However, it is also possible to overmedicate with serotonin if someone does not require the chemical, such as someone with bipolar disorder.
+Balancing serotonin in the brain may improve depressive symptoms for some people.
+However, it is also possible to overmedicate with serotonin if someone does not have a deficiency in the chemical, such as in some people with bipolar disorder.

 Those with too much serotonin in the body may experience the following symptoms: